 Make an estimate of what lambs will be selling for if the market stays the same or goes down.
-Do you expect to break even, profit, or loose money on the lamb weight gain?
+Do you expect to break even, profit or lose money on the lamb weight gain?

 Shearing lambs may decrease stress from summer heat and improve weight gains.
-The pelt market fluctuates, so keep an eye on how close to marketing you sheer the lambs.
-You will need a good 40 days of wool re-grow to provide a good pelt.
+The pelt market fluctuates, so keep an eye on how close to marketing you shear the lambs.
+You will need a good 40 days of wool regrowth to provide a good pelt.

 Work closely with your ranch veterinarian.
 Stress on retained lambs will increase as forage quality changes.
 Unless supplemented, lambs will go from high rates of gain to slow rates, or a standstill and even weight loss.
 Consider the following preventive measures: